mocha-lang/spec/README.md

-# The Mocha Programming Language Specification
+# The Mokka Programming Language Specification

 ## Introduction
-This is a reference manual for the mocha programming language.
+This is a reference manual for the Mokka programming language.

 ## Source file representation
-Mocha source files use the file extension ".mo".
+Mokka source files use the file extension ".mo".

 ## Source code representation
-Mocha source code is Unicode text encoded in UTF-8.
+Mokka source code is Unicode text encoded in UTF-8.
 The text is not canonicalized.
 This document will use the unqualified term "character" to refer to a Unicode code point in the source text.

 Every code point is entirely distinct.
 Upper and lower case letters are treated as different characters.